waggle-sensor/node-platforms/nvidia-nano/README.md

   - we also need to figure out how to connect the camera to pyWaggle / WES. we don't want to have to run the "camera provisioner"
 - we need the `ip_set` kernel modules maybe
 - add version to `/etc/waggle_version_os`
+- connectivity timeout on wan0 (have it use our tunnel connectivity in beekeper)

 ## Optional / research / unknown
 - (optional) create /var/lib/nvpmodel/status file to set the default operating mode and fmode (fan mode) to `cool`